 Dara from the first MasterChef Junior season, who not only became the first (and to date, only) US contestant to make it to the final without ever once being put up for elimination, but didn't get a single bad comment about any of the dishes she made in the entire course of the season.
 By contrast that season's eventual winner, Alexander won more challenges overall, but also had a couple of absolutely disastrous dishes along the way.

-Season five's Francis Legge.
-He's cool, calm, and collected with amazing fashion sense.
+Francis Legge.
+He's cool, calm, and collected with amazing fashion sense (in episode 10, he wore a black blazer, purple shirt, and a freaking KILT).
 He can also cook like nobody's business.

 Foregone Conclusion: Many fans saw Alexander's victory in Master Chef Junior since the first couple of episodes.
 While there is no denying how genuinely talented and deserving he is, many fans do think there was a certain degree of favoritism from the judges when it came to him.